dmbarbour/wikilon/docs/AboutAO.md

 Developers may freely leverage *arity annotations* to control preservation of link structure.

-### Redirects and Linker Objects
+### Redirects and Static Linking

 A redirect is a word that simply indicates another word.
 Consider:

-        @foo {%foo.v99}
+        @foo {%bar}

 By the goal to preserve link structure, we'll not evaluate further.
-A `{%foo.v99}` result is useful for both human observers and software agents because of associative metadata.
-And, in the general case, our redirect might be the computed result of a conditional decision.
+A `{%bar}` result is useful for both human observers and software agents because of associative metadata like `{%bar.doc}`.
+In the general case, our redirect might be the computed result of a conditional decision.

-However, for any context in which we link `{%foo}` we'll also want to link `{%foo.v99}`, and so on down the redirect chain.
-Thus, working directly with the evaluated definition is *inefficient*.
-It wastes our evaluator's runtime effort.
-Instead, we optimally want to jump straight from `{%foo}` to a directly useful result.

-This concept can be generalized beyond redirects.
-Consider:

-        @bar {&arity3} {%baz}{%qux} {&arity2}

-Independent of context in which `{%bar}` is linked, we can determine that *at least three* inputs will be available to `{%baz}`.
-With a little static analysis, this might propagate this further to `{%qux}`.
-We can make some useful link decisions statically, so we aren't looking at arities at runtime.
-Further, we might be able to usefully inline `{%baz}` or `{%qux}` into a cached representation - a linked object used by the evaluator.

-Thus, AO implies at least three useful representations per word:

-* definition, provided by the programmer or external software agent
-* evaluation, generated by our evaluator, preserves link structure
-* linker object, via context-free static analysis and heuristics

-Minimally, our linker object should flatten simple redirect chains for purpose of caching.
-Heuristically, we may also choose to inline words that we know will link in place of their tokens, e.g. based on total size so we don't waste effort linking smaller objects at runtime but also can share structure for large objects.

-We might support evaluation time linking via `[program]{&link}` annotation.
+However, when we link `{%foo}`, we'll certainly link `{%bar}`.
+It would be wasteful to follow these chains at runtime.
+So we might benefit from flattening this link chain statically, computing a context free static link object per word in addition to each word's evaluated definition.

+The idea generalizes beyond redirects.
+With static analysis, and especially in context of arity annotations, we might be able to inline many words into static link objects.
+Inlining in the general case would need to be heuristic, based on tradeoffs.

 ### Lightweight Staging and Compilation